tiagoprn/dot_files/nvim/README.md

 The package manager I use on neovim is "packer".

 ## Setting up

-- Before starting, make sure you have already compile neovim.
+- **IMPORTANT:** Before starting, make sure you have already compile neovim.
 This assumes neovim 0.5+ (which at this time can only be obtained through cloning the master branch).

 - To (re)set your environment, run the script `../configure_neovim.sh` on the previous directory.
 It will delete existing environment and clone the packer repo.